smasse/Serge-Masse/README.md

 Since 2023, the source code is proprietary in order to increase safety for cetaceans.
 I may allow trusted people to clone some projects if requested.

+2024-11-26 I unpublished my dolphin communicator app from the Google Play™ store.
+Existing users can still find it and would receive updates via the store if I updated it (but I am not planning to).
+I am planning to send new versions in personal emails to my contacts directly.
+This is mainly for security/ethical reasons, as communication with dolphins is getting more media coverage these days, and the chances that my apps are misused are increasing (misused here means unethical use).
+There are very few usage controls available when an app is published in a store.

 ### [Privacy Policy](https://github.com/smasse/Serge-Masse/blob/main/privacy-policy.md)

 ## Contact: